openenergymonitor/docs/main/heatpumps/air_change_rate_calculations.md

 ## EN12831:2017

-The MCS heat pump standard states that heat loss calculations *shall* be done in accordance with EN 12831:2017.
+The MCS heat pump standard states that heat loss calculations *shall* be done in accordance with EN 12831-1:2017.
 Crucially this standard details both a simplified and a more comprehensive 'standard' calculation method.
 It is worthwhile reading if you want a deeper understanding of this often referenced document.

 **Tip:** Given the importance of this standard it should arguably be provided free of charge by MCS or another suitable body.
 It is however possible to buy the standard for a more reasonable amount from the [Estonian Centre for Standardisation and Accreditation](https://www.evs.ee/en/evs-en-12831-1-2017).

-The MCS heat pump calculator implements most of the simplified calculation method - but seems to miss out a significant factor (f<sub>i-z</sub>)that halves ventilation heat loss  when individual rooms are summed together to give the ventilation heat loss for the whole dwelling.
+The old spreadsheet version of the MCS heat loss calculator was not compliant with EN 12831-1:2017.
+In December 2024, MCS launched a new online heat load tool that now implements the standard EN 12831-1:2017 calculation method.

 **Simplified calculation method**<Br>

+*Note: The simplified method is only applicable to very airtight buildings.
+The standard provides an example of an n₅₀ value of less than 3 ACH, which is extremely low.
+Arguably, any building with such a low ventilation rate would also require a mechanical ventilation system to maintain healthy indoor air quality—at which point, the full calculation method becomes necessary.
+This raises the question: are there any practical buildings where the simplified method can actually be used?*

 The main equations for the simplified method are given in 6.3.3.2.2.
 Notice how q<sub>v,min,i</sub> is multiplied by f<sub>i-z</sub> in equation 13 but not in equation 14.

 ![image](img/en12831_simple.png)